Kenan-Jiang/PDF2Page-with-OCR/README.md

+# Note:
+We are working on a more efficient and powerful OCR pipeline.
+Please stay tuned.
 # google drive PDF2Page with OCR
 This repo contains a colab notebook that parses pdfs in google drive into text files for further analysis
 ## Basic Overview